jfcarr/grpc_taste_of_it/README.md

 # Project Setup

 Detailed instructions assume a Linux environment.
 There are helper scripts for Linux _and_ Windows.
+Each step has a complete description of the changes to manually apply, and also instructions for running the helper script, if you want to save time.

-Reset everything with helper script:
+First, reset everything with helper script:

 Operating System | Helper Script
 ---------|----------